 Although many large companies and small- to medium sized businesses (SMBs) are still using tape for archiving, backup is increasingly moving away from tape.
-If you are having problems meeting your backup window, perhaps it is time to choose another
+If you are having problems meeting your backup window, perhaps it is time to choose another backup method than tape.
+Here's a look at tape backup alternatives.

 Data backup service providers and online backup